course-kit/guides/getting-started.md

 The final feature we'll look at in this guide is account management.
 To make things easier, CourseKit provides a student account management page where students can change their password, update their email address, etc.

-If you look at any of the previous screenshots, you'll see that when the user is unauthenticated, we provide a "Log in" button in the nav bar, and when they're authenticated we change it to a "My account" button.
+If you look at any of the previous screenshots, you'll see that when the user is unauthenticated, we provide a "Log in" button in the nav bar, and when they're authenticated we change it to a "My Account" button.

 These buttons require a URL from the API since, as mentioned, the URLs need fresh OAuth tokens to be valid.